zjrohrbach/markdown-wkshts/Honors-Agenda.md

 Objectives
 ------------
-- Be able to describe the phenomenon of *acoustib*.
+- Be able to describe the phenomenon of *acoustic beats* using interference.
-- Be able to explain standing waves
+- See wave properties in action.

 Agenda
 ---------